carlo3247/HoloRepository2020Viewer/README.md

   <img width="600" alt="HoloPipelinesCLI logo" src="https://user-images.githubusercontent.com/23082383/80860583-6f489c00-8c60-11ea-950c-e27ceb89b410.png">
 </p>

-This repository contains a python tool that incorporates a barebone version of [HoloPipelines](https://github.com/AbhinathK/CloudHoloRepository2020-Core/tree/dev/HoloPipelines), wich is part of [HoloRepository](https://github.com/AbhinathK/CloudHoloRepository2020-Core), to segment and generate 3D models of various anatomical stuctures.
+This Viewer repository contains a python tool intended for local PC/laptop usage, and does not use any online services or transmit any data.
+It requires CUDA 10 from Nvidia and is run from run.bat, a script written to launch it.
+The tool incorporates a barebone version of [HoloPipelines](https://github.com/AppertaFoundation/HoloRepository-2020/tree/master/CloudHoloRepository2020-Core%20(Untested%20WIP)/HoloPipelines), which is part of [HoloRepository](https://github.com/AppertaFoundation/HoloRepository-2020/tree/master/CloudHoloRepository2020-Core%20(Untested%20WIP)), to segment and generate 3D models of various anatomical stuctures.
 These include the lungs, brain, kidneys, abdominals and bones.

 <p align="center">
   <img width="340" alt="lung scan" src="https://user-images.githubusercontent.com/23082383/81289225-f087a080-905d-11ea-8815-818f9503b2ff.png">